Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: at the LHC/FCC

 \subsection{$S^{2/3}_3$ component of $S_3$: $1c-\rm{jet} +\ptmiss$}

 As we have pointed out earlier, $S^{2/3}_3$ can be produced only via $c-g$ fusion in association with a neutrino (Feynman diagram in \autoref{fig:s3prod}(d)) and then decays to $c\, \nu$ with 100\% branching ratio.
 This leaves us with mono $c-$jet plus missing energy signature, which is very unique.
 The recoil of $\nu$ against $S^{2/3}_3$ leads to larger missing energy as already shown in \autoref{lmpt_S3}(b).
+The complete finalstate demanded in this case is written as follows:

 In \autoref{tab:s323}, the events for signal and the SM backgrounds are quoted again for the three different center mass energies with the same choices for integrated luminosity as of all other cases discussed in this work.
 We put veto on the charged lepton as well as on the $\tau$-jet, and demand only one $c$-jet with $p_T \geq 200$ GeV along with $\ptmiss\geq200$ GeV can be present.
-The results for 14 TeV are not very heartening especially for BP2, as the signal significance of $4.3\,\sigma$ and $2.1\,\sigma$ can be reached for BP1 and BP2, respectively at this center of mass energy.
-While a very high integrated luminosity is required for BP2 cases to reach $5\,\sigma$ limit, luminosity of $\sim 1400$ \fbi is enough for the same in case of BP1.
-Nonetheless, the situation improves quite a bit at 30 TeV where both the benchmark points reach $5\,\sigma$ signal significance at early stage of data collecting.
-Using 1000 \fbi of integrated luminosity one can achieve the signal significance of $15.6\,\sigma$ and $ 9.3\,\sigma$ for the two benchmark points respectively at this energy.
-Finally, the scenario looks very promising at 100 TeV collider because we can achieve $20.7\,\sigma$ and $14.1\,\sigma$ significances for the two corresponding benchmark points with only 100 \fbi of integrated luminosity.
-It is interesting to mention that application of suitable cuts and vetoing $\tau$ and leptons make this mode almost free from SM backgrounds at all the three center of mass energies.
+Besides, we do not allow any light jets, keeping the total number of jets equal to one, which results into a significant drop in all the background events.
+The results for 14 TeV are not very heartening for BP2, as the signal significance of just $1.02\sigma$ can be reached.
+Meanwhile, BP1 shows a healthy signal of $3.47\sigma$ significance at this energy, with an integrated luminosity of $\sim 2082$ \fbi being enough to probe the required $5\sigma$ significance.
+At the 30 TeV energy, both these BPs cross $5\sigma$ significance at 1000 \fbi luminosity, with $15.72\,\sigma$ and $ 7.46\,\sigma$ strengths being reached by BP1 and BP2, respectively.
+At the highest energy of 100 TeV, these significances enhance to $22.25\sigma$ for BP1, and $13.57\sigma$ for BP2 with 100 \fbi of integrated luminosity, while the required $5\sigma$ strength can be obtained with very early data.
+For this finalstate, $VV$ remains the strongest background, with fully invisible decay of $Z$ and/or hadronic decays of $Z,W^\pm$ with a $c$-jet.